Le plus-que-parfait: the Pluperfect in French

-Learn everything you need to know about the plus-que-parfait tense in French grammar with Lingolia’s quick and easy examples, then test your knowledge in the exercises.
+Learn everything you need to know about the plus-que-parfait tense in French grammar with Lingolia’s quick and easy examples, then test your knowledge in the exercises below.

 Lors du concours de talents, Louise a joué sans fautes un morceau difficile au violoncelle.